 - Add the remaining ingredients to the mixing bowl and whisk until the batter is a smooth, consistent texture.
 You may also add mix-ins like chocolate chips, chopped nuts or dried fruit.

 - Next, pour the batter into the lined baking pan.
-Pop the bread in the oven and bake at 350 degrees F for 40 minutes.
-The loaf should be just slightly under-baked when done.
+Pop the bread in the oven and bake at 350 degrees F for 45-50 minutes.

 - After baking, remove the loaf from the oven, cool 10 minutes in the baking pan, then transfer to a wire cooling rack.